perfectline/coffee_middleware/README.md

 =======================

 This is a small CoffeeScript library to make binding your CoffeeScript classes to dom elements easier.
-It also offers a helper class for using remote forms with rails and tries to make them more managable.
+It offers a helper class for using remote forms with rails and tries to make them more managable.

 Getting Started
 ===============

 Create application/application.js file in your app/assets/javascripts directory

-Also add folders models and views in your app/assets/javascripts/application directory
+Add directories 'models' and 'views' in your app/assets/javascripts/application directory

 In the application.js file add this.
 Replacing ApplicationName with the name of your application.